765 Montreal Road Residence (coming 2020)

 Q: Was the community consulted about this project?

-A: SGH held two community consultations, met with the Fairhaven Community Association and continue to work with the local city councillor to ensure we are regularly providing the community with information.
+A: SGH held two community consultations, met with the Fairhaven Community Association and continue to work with city councillor Rawlson King to ensure we are regularly providing the community with information.
 We have sent 1,000 households in the surrounding area information about the project.

 Q: How will this facility be funded?